Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: Combined sensitivity to pre-SN neutrinos

 \subsection{Statistical approach for the combined search}

 The purpose of the combined pre-SN alert system is to provide a semi-realtime result of an online search of pre-SN neutrino signals.
 The chosen strategy is to perform a test of significance every five minutes upon the observed numbers of candidates and the expected numbers of background events in KamLAND and SK.
-Both experiments are considered to be Poisson counting experiments.
-The following likelihood function is constructed, which is a product of two Poissonian likelihoods,
+The following likelihood function is constructed, which is a product of the Poisson likelihood of each experiment,